Counseling: Does it really impact student decisionmaking?

 Demonstrates that access to college-preparation-related policy information follows racial, ethnic, income and curricular tracking lines.
 Presents findings related to K-16 policies/practices and practitioner understanding of those policies and practices.

-High School; Curriculum; Counseling/Guidance; High School--College Readiness; P-16 or P-20; Postsecondary Participation--Access; At-Risk (incl.
+High School; Curriculum; Counseling/Guidance; High School--College Readiness; P-16 or P-20; Postsecondary Participation--Access/Outreach; At-Risk (incl.
 Dropout Prevention)

 Kirst, Michael; Venezia, Andrea